The five lobbyists at Lewis Longman & Walker reeled in an estimated $275,000 in fees during the second quarter.

 The first two made Florida Politics’ “winners” column following the 2019 Legislative Session.

-The Florida Association of Mitigation Bankers benefitted from a bill allowing developers to buy land owned by a local government for conservation purposes.
+The Florida Association of Mitigation Bankers benefited from a bill allowing developers to buy land owned by a local government for conservation purposes.
 The Florida Association of Nurse Anesthetists, meanwhile, led the charge to require health care providers discuss non-opioid pain medications with patients.

 In addition to the per-client ranges, Lewis Longman & Walker reported overall earnings of $100,000 to $250,000 on their legislative lobbying report.
 The firm listed the same range on their exec report.